paymennt/docs/community/2-account-management/6-faq.md

 ## How can I update my business information?

-You can easily change your business information by navigating to the appropriate settings under the “My Business” from the side menu.
+You can easily change your business information by navigating to the appropriate settings under "My Business" from the side menu.
 Read the <ins>[Manage Business Information](3-business-information.md)</ins> for more information.

 ## What happens to associated data when a user or merchant account is deleted?